A Simple Sourdough Bread Recipe | DeliverDeli

 After 10 minutes, repeat the same process with the remaining water and again leave for another 10 minutes.

 Why: We are encouraging the flour to gradually absorb the water over time.
 The salt is important as it helps with gluten strength and structure.
-Furthermore, it helps to carry and hold the bread taste.
+Furthermore, it helps to carry and hold the flavours.

 Tip: Be careful, because if you forget to add your salt, your boule can fall flat when you come to bake!